CarlosSanabriaM/csharp-basics/README.md

 # C# basics

-Some projects related to OOP, functional programming and parallel programming in C#
+Some projects related to object oriented programming (OOP), functional programming and parallel programming in C#.